-I think the question you raise about how to balance the hordes of illegal immigrants refusing to integrate into this country when they get here, against the existential threat they purportedly pose to "our" country is a bit of a red herring (and not of your doing).
+I think the question you raise about how to balance the hordes of illegal immigrants retusing to integrate into this country when they get here, against the existential threat they purportedly pose to "our" country is a bit of a red herring (and not of your doing).
 Couching the issue in those terms is essential to the viability of any group premised on an anti-immigrant, anti-Muslim, build a wall, ultra-nationalist platform.
-To explain (and bear in mind that all of this nothing more than just one opinion, no more or less valid than anyone else's):
+To explain (and bear in mind that all of this not of the issue): no more or less valid than anyone else's):

-When Romney lost in 2012, the GOP Nat'l Committee did a post-mortem, and realized they needed to grow the party's appeal to minorities, immigrants, women, the college educated and suburbanites - basically, the bulk of the moderate population in the US (both center-left and center right) that aren't urban dwellers (who tend to be blue) and their rural brethren (who tend to be red).
+When Romney lost in 2012, the GOP Mat'l Committee did a post-mortem, and realized they needed to grow the party's appeal to minorities, immigrants, women, the college educated and suburbanites - basically, the bulk of the moderate population in the US (both center-left and center right) that aren't urban dwellers (who tend to be hue) and their rural brethren (who tend to be red).